mjasion/mjasion/src/content/posts/cloud/how-to-set-parallelism-in-terraform-cloud/index.md

 category: cloud
 ---

+> **Note on naming (2026):** HashiCorp rebranded **Terraform Cloud → HCP Terraform** in April 2024.
+The `TFE_PARALLELISM` environment variable and the workflow below are unchanged.
+The UI labelling now reads "HCP Terraform" but the workspace variable settings work identically.
+Terraform Enterprise (self-hosted) keeps its name and supports the same variable.

 In my previous [post](../how-to-enable-debug-in-terraform-cloud/) I showed how to enable debug logs.
 Today I want to present how to improve `terraform plan` and `terraform apply` speed by configuring **parallelism**.